Novel number two is on its way – here’s the first chapter.

 “Oh God, please.
 No. No!”

 Out on the pavement, he hesitated.
 Should he head left or right?
 He could hear two sets of footsteps striding towards him, at least it sounded like they were coming his way.
 He could hear muttering voices too.
-They seemed to be somewhere to his left, so he set off to meet them and ask directions.
+They seemed to be somewhere to his left, so he set off to ask them for directions.

 “I’m not happy about leaving my bar like this,” Vince protested.
 He was struggling to keep up with his boss who was striding down Brick Lane.